Smart investing: Tips for keeping a cool head

-Many people have a tendency to worry more about their losses than they enjoy gains.
-This tendency may lead you to accept lower return potential than needed in order to avoid the sting of a loss.
+It’s normal to worry more about your losses than enjoy your gains.
+But this tendency may lead you to accept lower return potential, in order to avoid the sting of a loss.

-How to solve it: Set up a rebalancing plan and stick to it.
+How to solve it: If you invest in more than one investment option, set up a rebalancing plan and stick to it.
 Review your investment elections periodically to make necessary adjustments, but not so often that you get caught up in every little market flutter.

 The problem: Having too many choices can be counterproductive.

-When faced with a large volume of investment options to choose from, we may find ourselves in the grip of “decision paralysis”.
-Many plan participants cope by opting for “safer”, lower-risk investments—but these investments often have lower potential returns, as well.
+When faced with a large volume of investment options to choose from, you may find yourself in the grip of “decision paralysis.”
+Some people may cope by opting for “safer,” lower-risk investments—but these investments often have lower potential returns as well.

-How to solve it: Select the appropriate investment mix for you.
-Adapt your asset allocation plan based on your needs—not the available choices.
+How to solve it: Select the appropriate investment mix for you and adapt your asset allocation plan based on your needs.